Place Ordinance WE-WANT-IT on the Next City Council Agenda

 - Returning local control to counties, cities, towns and villages for placement, construction, & modification of WTFs of Any G.

-- Instituting Effective Radiated Power limits for any WTFs that are constructed in the public rights-of-way, attached to any buildings, or has antennas installed lower than 100 feet off the ground.
+- Instituting Effective Radiated Power limits for any WTFs that are constructed in the public rights-of-way, attached to any buildings, or have antennas installed lower than 100 feet off the ground.

-- Adding to IL State House Bill HB.5818, the Written Evidence — Wireless Antenna Need Test in Telecommunications (WE-WANT-IT) Bill, described, below.
+- Pitch as State Bill: the Written Evidence — Wireless Antenna Need Test in Telecommunications (WE-WANT-IT) Bill, described, below.

 Written Evidence — Wireless Antenna Need Test